cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 The request at least has to have either/both LastService or NextService.
 ID and ServiceProvider is mandatory.

-All time data regarding maintenance will be stored in scale of days (`dd/mm/yyyy`) and for interval in months.
+All time data regarding maintenance will be stored in scale of days (`yyyy-MM-dd`) and for interval in months.
 In case the next service is not given, but the interval and last service time is given, the next service time will automatically be inferred as `last service time + interval`.

 ##### - `/addmanual`